-125. In practice, it is frequent that a same topic will be the subject of several drafts laws presented by different parliamentarians or different political groups, or possibly by different chambers.
-Dealing with this multiplicity of legislative initiatives can be done through a common discussion of the concurrent drafts -generally two or three of them; the purposes of the solution chosen is to guarantee a certain coherence in the discussions as well as the right to initiative of the different authors of the amendments.
+126. In practice, it is frequent that the same topic will be the subject of several draft laws presented by different parliamentarians or different political groups, or possibly by different chambers.
+Dealing with this multiplicity of legislative initiatives can be done through a common discussion of the concurrent drafts -generally two or three of them; the purposes of the solution chosen is to guarantee a certain coherence in the discussions at the same time as maintaining the right of initiative of the different authors of the amendments.

-126. In principle the rules of procedure of the Parliament will give general indications as to the mechanism to be followed in such situations.
-If not the practice will prevail.
-For instance Art 24 of the Rules of Procedure of the Bundestag states that it can be at any time decided to discuss jointly questions of an identical nature .
+127. The rules of procedure of the Parliament will give usually general indications as to the mechanism to be followed in such situations.
+If not, constitutional practice will indicate how this should be handled.
+For instance, Art 24 of the Rules of Procedure of the Bundestag states that it can be at any time decided to discuss jointly questions of an identical nature.
 The rules of procedure of the Spanish Senat provide that within 15 days of the deposit of a draft, other drafts related to the initial one can be presented and will be put automatically on the order of business of the Senat.
 In Italy when the Parliament has to deal with more than one legislative initiative on the same matter, the relevant parliamentary commission will select one which will be used as the basis for the discussions.
 The other legislative initiatives will then be used as a basis for amendments.

-127. The issue of the multiplicity of legislative initiative is even more prevalent regarding amendments.
+128. The issue of the multiplicity of legislative initiatives is even more prevalent regarding amendments.
 The discussions of all amendments can bring about a parliamentary obstruction.
-Every Parliaments or chamber will have its own solutions to dealing with this issue.
-Some chambers prefer to discuss the amendments in a chronological order (like in Greece), others prefer an order of discussion using the criteria of relevance to initial text to decide the order of discussion.
+Every Parliament or chamber will have its own solutions to dealing with this issue.
+Some chambers prefer to discuss the amendments in a chronological order (like in Greece).
+Others prefer an order of discussion using the criteria of relevance to initial text to decide the order of discussion25.

-128. Parliamentary law must achieve a difficult conciliation between the effectiveness of the legislative process and the protection of the rights of the parliamentarians.
-At the stage of the discussion of legislative initiatives, the rules must set a rational progression of the parliamentary debates until the decision while permitting the exercise of rights of the members of the assembly in the field of legislative initiative and right of amendment.
+129. Parliamentary law must achieve a difficult conciliation between the effectiveness of the legislative process and the protection of the rights of the parliamentarians.
+At the stage of the discussion of legislative initiatives, the rules must promote a rational progression of the parliamentary debates towards a decision, while permitting the exercise of rights of the members of the assembly in the field of the legislative initiative and the right of amendment.